 - To study and recommend activities that may be carried out by the State of Delaware to honor Abraham Lincoln during 2009, the bicentennial of his birth;

 - To educate Delaware residents about the life of Abraham Lincoln, especially his years of service as President of the United States;

 - To assist state and local governments and organizations with planning, preparation, and grant applications for bicentennial events, programs and projects;

 - To plan and implement worthy activities to commemorate the bicentennial year;

 - To coordinate federal, state and local bicentennial activities occurring in the State of Delaware.

-There are 12 members of the Commission.
-Members are appointed by the Governor, the Speaker of the House of Representatives, the President Pro Tempore of the Senate, The Lincoln Club of Delaware, The University of Delaware, and The Historical Society of Delaware.
-In alphabetical order, the Members of the Commission are:
+Twelve members of the Commission were appointed by the Governor, the Speaker of the House of Representatives, the President Pro Tempore of the Senate, The Lincoln Club of Delaware, The University of Delaware, and The Historical Society of Delaware.
+In alphabetical order, the Members of the Commission were:

 - Mr. Justin Carisio

 - Hon.
 Henry duPont Ridgely

 - Hon.
 Wayne Smith